Synthetify/synthetify-landing/src/blogPosts/mainnet-launch.md

 ---
 title: "Mainnet launch"
 date: "2021-10-05 11:00:00"
-description: "The awaited day is coming"
+description: "The long awaited day!
+See what you need to know!"
 image: "/blog/firstPost.png"
 ---